(Last Updated on December 8, 2023)

 It’s important to teach intentionality and self-discipline when it comes to managing time, money, and abilities.
 That sounds kind of intimidating – but if you think about it, you’re probably already doing this.

 Homeschooled kids generally have a lot of opportunities to see your self-discipline in action as you go about your day taking care of the household – paying bills, doing chores, cooking meals, and preparing school work.
 As you handle your daily responsibilities, you’re modeling self-discipline and hard work.

 Give kids opportunities to practice being disciplined and diligent by adding age-appropriate responsibilities and privileges as they get older.
 Responsibility and self-discipline are character qualities that will help them at work and at home for the rest of their lives.

-I can’t think of a single job or project in my professional career when I was given all the information I needed and everything went perfectly.
-I regularly needed to fill in the gaps, make educated guesses and make do with what I had available.
+I can’t think of a single job or project in my professional architecture career when I was given all the information I needed and everything went perfectly.
+I regularly needed to fill in the gaps, make educated guesses, and make do with what I had available.

 If you can teach your kids to find creative solutions to problems, think outside the box, and use whatever supplies and tools they have to get the job done, you’ll be doing them a great service.

 Home educators have an advantage in teaching resourcefulness.
 After all, a homeschooled kid’s entire education is already “outside the box” and, generally speaking, homeschoolers are resourceful people.

 So, use open-ended projects, encourage creative thinking, watch reruns of MacGyver if you have to – but don’t neglect to teach your kids to be resourceful!

 After reading a weighty list like this, it’s tempting to feel discouraged and think of all the ways we fall short.
 Don’t fall into that trap!